 Key takeaways

-Most cherry angioma bleeding is from contact and stops with pressure.
-Bleeding on its own is different and needs a doctor.
+Most cherry angioma bleeding is from contact and stops with five to ten minutes of pressure.
+Bleeding on its own, with no contact, is the version that needs a doctor.

 - Do not wipe at the spot, do not pick the scab afterward, and cover it if clothing rubs the area.